wiringbits/scala-webapp-template/docs/architecture.md

 Given the transactional capabilities, there are times when a repository could deal with small business rules, the ones that matter for data integrity.
 For example, creating a user could require to store a token used to verify the user's email.

+Details:

-The work done by Repositories is mostly composing DAOs.
+- The work done by Repositories is mostly composing DAOs.

-Repositories do not know any other layer besides DAOs.
+- Repositories do not know any other layer besides DAOs.
+- This layer is **NOT** responsible of validating input format.
+- This layer could validate whether an item already exists.

 ### DAOs
 ![DAOs architecture diagram](./assets/diagrams/architecture-server-daos.png)